 - Loss of quality of life

-The courts may also award aggravated and exemplary damages in cases where institutions’ conduct was particularly egregious.
-These additional damages serve to compensate survivors and deter similar conduct by other institutions.
+The courts may also award aggravated and exemplary damages in cases where the institutions’ conduct was particularly egregious.
+These additional damages serve both to compensate survivors and deter similar conduct by other institutions.

 Steps in Making a Claim